Top 5 Multi-Currency Accounts (From an Industry Insider)

 If you can’t open a local currency account then an international currency account held in the UK is better than nothing.

-With 11, WorldFirst offers the highest number of local currency accounts, but again the service is for businesses only.
-They offer 19 currency accounts in total.
+The relatively new fintech Airwallex offers the highest number of local currency accounts on the market, but the service is for businesses only.

 Wise is not far behind with 9 local currency accounts, all of which are available to personal customers.